andrewmcv/raccoon/README.md

 ![1 2 3...
 Take off](https://raw.github.com/andrewmcv/raccoon/master/docs/images/rocket-logo.png)
 =======

-Rocket is a foundation for experimenting with language constructs, expressiveness, dynamism and concurrency without compromising performance.
+Rocket is a foundation for experimenting with language constructs, expressiveness, dynamicity, and actor-based concurrency.
+We aim to do all this, as well as keeping performance on a par with natively compiled static languages.

 It is based on luajit and a modified version of luma (a powerful hygienic macro system).
 It extends standard lua with language constructs for: